 - Full line display on the standard output

-- Pager support to read form standard input
+- Pager support to read from standard input

 You can check our complete guide for editing files with Nano editor at: